-Red Schoolhouse Antiques – this fabulous store imports all their antiques from Scotland and has the most amazing selection of furniture (and some smalls).
+Red Schoolhouse Antiques – this fabulous store imports all their antiques from Scotland/Europe and has the most amazing selection of furniture (and some smalls).
 Also fun to visit is while you’re there is the Old Millwood Mill.
 Also, the wineries!

 Verona (southern VA)

 The Factory Antique Mall – seriously the biggest antique store I’ve ever been in!
 You will be “stuck” there for hours and find lots of treasures!

 Stumps Old Town Antiques – Great store off the beaten path!

 Hawksbill Trading Company – this store has a mix of antiques, handmade jewelry, gifts and vintage-inspired home decor.

 Historic downtown Fredericksburg is a great place to visit, there are many antique stores on Caroline St. Be sure and stop by Hyperion Espresso and get some great coffee!